 “By creating unique product descriptions it will let you stand out from the competition.”

-You’re likely using a lot of your SEO time to optimize product pages.
+You’re likely using a lot of your time to optimize product pages for SEO.
 They’re the URLs that drive the big bucks, right?

-Adam Bastock argues that by optimizing category pages, you can target “broader keywords further up the funnel.”
+Adam Bastock argues that by optimizing your ecommerce category pages, you can target “broader keywords further up the funnel.”
 You can also:

 “Brick and mortar stores may have a “bath and bedding” section, but that doesn’t make sense from an ecommerce SEO perspective,” Terakeet‘s Jonas Sickler explains.

-Packhelp‘s Phil Forbes adds: “More often than not, category pages can be optimized for generic keywords and plurals (Nintendo t-shirts) whereas product pages are optimized for product-specific keywords ‘donkey-kong shirt’.”
+Packhelp‘s Phil Forbes adds: “More often than not, category pages can be optimized for generic keywords and plurals (Nintendo t-shirts) whereas product page SEO involves optimizing for product-specific keywords ‘donkey-kong shirt’.”